SeleniumHQ/selenium/javascript/node/selenium-webdriver/README.md

 ## Installation

-Selenium supports Node `0.12.x` and `4.x`.
-Users on Node `0.12.x` must run with the --harmony flag.
 Selenium may be installed via npm with

     npm install selenium-webdriver